 How to Become a Successful Writer: Be Productive

-Earlier in my writing career, I would look at successful writers with awe.
+Early in my writing career, I would look at professional writers with awe.
+How did these bestselling authors get so much done?
 I often questioned how they put out books every year while still juggling their daily lives.
-Meanwhile, I couldn’t get anything off the ground.
+Meanwhile, I couldn't get anything off the ground.

-I started a lot of projects, but nothing ever seemed to get finished.
+I started a lot of creative writing projects, but nothing ever seemed to get finished.

 I made a lot of plans but didn’t follow through.
 Or rather, I didn’t know how to follow through—because I didn't understand what it really meant, or how to be a productive writer.

-The steps from planning my novel to completing it felt strange and far away, like stepping into a mysterious forest where all the productive writers followed the secret fairy lights to a polished treasure.
-I couldn’t understand why I kept stumbling around blindly, only to end up at the same starting point again.
+The steps from planning my novel to completing it felt unfamiliar and strange, like stepping into a mysterious forest where all the productive writers followed the secret fairy lights to a polished treasure.
+I couldn't understand why I kept stumbling around blindly, only to end up at the same starting point again.
+Were there some aspects of writing I was missing that all my favorite authors had mastered?

 The truth is, the whole “productivity” goal can feel very mysterious not only for writers, but people in general.
 It's as if some people are just magically productive and others aren’t.
 I used to feel this way as well.